vertexodessa/IItracer/README.md

 # iitracer
-Automatic function tracer that's using GCC instrumentation to install a hook at functions enter/exit and Google's Web Tracing Framework to display results in nice manner.
+Automatic function tracer that's using GCC instrumentation to install a hook at functions' enter/exit and Google's Web Tracing Framework to display results in nice manner.

 ## Setup